ShovanSaha2020/Markdown-Editor-2021/README.md

     Label: > Tutorial
     URL: > https://www.markdownguide.org/basic-syntax/

-In case of ordered and un-ordered list:
+In case of ordered and un-ordered list the user has to input the number of rows and the text in each row.

     Number of rows: > 3
     Row #1: > First element
     Row #2: > Second element
     Row #3: > Third element

-It will also ensure that the number of rows is greater than zero!
-Otherwise, it will print the following message: `The number of rows should be greater than zero`
+It will also ensure that the number of rows is greater than zero.
+Otherwise, it will print the following message: `The number of rows should be greater than zero`.
+The formatters automatically add a line break.

 ### Example Outputs: